jemarq04/UWVV/README.md

 Jobs can be run locally in the `Ntuplizer/test` directory with the command `cmsRun ntuplize_cfg.py <OPTIONS>`, where `<OPTIONS>` denotes your desired processing settings.
 Available options are listed within `ntuplize_cfg.py`, and in theory you should be able to specify modifications to the job using the command-line (instead of hard-coding it into the config script).
+To get information on all of the available options, you can run `cmsRun ntuplize_cfg.py --help`.
+This will display each option, its default, and its description.

 There are two helper scripts for quick submission (and can act as a template for commands): `runMC.sh` and `runData.sh`.
 You can get a basic help screen for these commands by running them without any arguments.
 The first argument for these scripts is a file that lists each of the input files for the process.